rewave/bluetooth_test_client/README.md

 Bluetooth Test Client
 =====================
-**Under Development**

-*Android application to connect to a PyBluez server and transmit accelrometer and gyroscope data.*
+*Android application to connect to a PyBluez server and transmit accelerometer and gyroscope data.*

 Process
 -------